A FRAUD ALERT!

 If you found your CV on a website where you never registered

 Sometimes dishonest people create “job search websites” and copy public information in bulk from several well-known platforms, including job vacancies and other open data.
 That is why you may see new or little-known websites showing a very large number of vacancies from many employers, often without the employers’ knowledge.
 Such websites may ask you to register and save your personal data to “apply” for these vacancies.
-In some cases, they may even create an account for you without your consent and then invite you to simply “log in”.
+In some cases, they may automatically create user accounts without their involvement, using personal data taken from public sources or from third parties.
+After that, the user may be asked to “log in” or “confirm” the account.
+It is not recommended to register on such websites or to “confirm” the account, as this may lead to further sharing of personal data, loss of control over it, and a higher risk of fraud.

 It is impossible to fully protect yourself from data leaks.
 Fraudsters constantly improve their schemes, and seafarers’ data can circulate across many services and organizations.